romielmellizacomputo/BizCORE/README.md

 4. **INTELLECTUAL PROPERTY RIGHTS**
    - All intellectual property rights are retained by Romiel Melliza Computo.
-   - The name “BizCORE”, “Se-Preneurs Alliance”, and all associated tools are **trademarks** of their respective owner.
+   - The name "BizCORE", "Se-Preneurs Alliance", and all associated tools are **trademarks** of their respective owner.

 5. **LEGAL CONSEQUENCES**
    - Any person or group found violating this license may be subject to legal action under Philippine law and international IP enforcement regulations.